GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

         approach will also work with deployed applications so long as the file is accessed using the :class:`~PyQt5.QtCore.QFile` class (rather than the standard Python file access functions).

+**Remove all**
+    is clicked to remove all the scanned files and directories.

 **Include all**
     is clicked to check all scanned files and directories so that they are